iota-pico/tutorials/using-library/node-js/sendTransferNodeJS/README.md

-# IOTA Pico Framework Tutorials - getNodeInfo API
+# IOTA Pico Framework Tutorials - sendTransfer API

 ## Introduction

-This tutorial will demonstrate using the getNodeInfo API on the NodeJS platform using the all-in-one library.
+This tutorial will demonstrate using the sendTransfer API on the NodeJS platform using the all-in-one library.
+The proof of work will be carried out using the Ccurl library.

 ## Installation